Hilo-Hilo/nvidia-spark-monitoring/README.md

    ```

 **Note**: The systemd service ensures your monitoring dashboard automatically restarts after system reboots, including when you use the "Restart System" button in the dashboard.

+**Troubleshooting**: If the service shows as "failed" with error "No such file or directory" for WorkingDirectory, ensure the path in `system-monitoring.service` matches your actual project directory path.

 ### 6. Access the Dashboard